logue/pukiwiki_adv/README.txt

-Welcome to PukiPlus.
+Welcome to PukiWiki Advance.

 Please refer to the ./doc/ directory.

-PukiPlus Team
+PukiWiki Advance Developers Team